matt4biz/oak/README.md

 	2: 4

 ### The stack
-It is common to label the four topmost stack items using the letters x, y, z, and w (where x resides on top of the stack).
+It is common to label the four topmost stack items using the letters _x_, _y_, _z_, and _w_ (where _x_ resides on top of the stack); these are sometimes called _registers_ in the literature (for calculators with a limited stack size).
-This helps explain how operators are taken from the stack and results pushed back.

-Note that in the examples below, the use of these four named slots does not indicate the stack is limited to four items; it is actually unlimited.
+We use this notation below to explain how operators are taken from the stack and results pushed back.
+However, use of these four named registers in the examples does not indicate the stack is limited to four items; it is actually unlimited.

+There is an additional register known as "last x" which holds the last _x_ value popped off the stack to be used as an operand.
+It is not part of the stack, and is accessible through the result variable `$0` (more below).

+At present, oak does not support using a "bottom-of-stack" _t_ register whose contents are propagated upwards due to stack lift (used to provide a conveniently reusable constant in calculations); it doesn't seem necessary in a command-line calculator.

 ### Numbers
 Decimal numbers (when the base is 10, which is the default) are evaluated as 64-bit floating point numbers, e.g.